strawfordthomas/strawfordthomas.github.io/index.md

-The webside will default to showing this page first.
+The website will default to showing this page first.